 As many of you know, besides traditional educational methods, I'm inspired by Montessori's philosophy.
-I believe in her core concepts and try to implement it with Sasha as much as I can.
-You can read more about Montessori school here and here.
+I believe in her core concepts and try to implement them with Sasha as much as I can.
+You can read more about Montessori schools here and here.
 DIY Montessori shelf for toys is a wonderful addition to a child's space.

 I also like how Montessori uses toy shelves to archive maximum engagement and get the most benefit from educational toys and objects.
 The shelf should be low and long enough to fit 10-12 toys without the feeling of being cramped.
 There are so many variations that you can choose what suits you.
 The classic one has 2 shelves, divided into 8 square compartments.
 I wanted to go for a more open look and since I couldn't find affordable options on the market, I decided to make it myself.

 Since we moved to CT I'm so excited to be able to build things in our garage.
 My husband got me tools and a miter saw for our anniversary (haha talking about romance) and I feel unstoppable.
 It took me a few hours to build this shelf, it's by no means perfect and if you look close enough you can see it skewed but I'm very proud of it since it's my first big build.

 If you'd like to download a printable PDF plan with a list of materials, cut list, and a 3D step-by-step plan, you can do it here.

 Thank you for your support!

 Why did we choose Montessori shelf instead of a regular box with toys?

 It's so much easier to keep toys organized on the shelf and the space clean.
 Everything has its place which makes it easier to clean up at the end of the day.
 As a benefit eventually your toddler will start putting toys in their place and take care of their mess.
 A cluttered environment can confuse a child, too many toys can overwhelm him.